mckennapsean/dissertation/content/02-background.md

 User-centered design is a promising approach to build better and more effective visualization tools.
-By focusing on a user's needs, wants, and limitations, user-centered design enables users to achieve their goals more effectively, efficiently, and with increased user satisfaction, thus providing benefits such as increased productivity, better accessibility, reduced stress and risk of harm, and an improved user well-being [@DIS2010].
+By focusing on a user's needs, wants, and limitations, user-centered design can result in more useful, usable, and enjoyable tools which enable users to achieve their goals more effectively, efficiently, and with increased user satisfaction, thus providing benefits such as increased productivity, better accessibility, reduced stress and risk of harm, and an improved user well-being [@DIS2010].
 User-centered design has become widely accepted within the HCI community [@Tory2004] and has become more popular and accepted within the visualization community as well.
 Many different visualization practitioners have illustrated potential phases of a user-design process [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011], but each of these lacks the connection to design decisions and potential design methods.
 Many of